DeepMind technique encourages AI players to cooperate in zero-sum games

 The DeepMind scientists first sought to mathematically define the challenge of forming alliances, focusing on alliance formation in many-player zero-sum games — that is, mathematical representations of situations in which each participant’s gain or loss of utility is exactly balanced by the losses or gains of the utility of the other participants.
 They examined symmetric zero-sum many-player games — games in which all players have the same actions and symmetric payoffs given each individual’s action — and they attempted to provide empirical results showing that alliance formation often yields a social dilemma, thus requiring adaptation between co-players.

 As the researchers point out, zero-sum multi-player games introduce the problem of dynamic team formation and breakup.
 Emergent teams must coordinate within themselves to effectively compete in the game, just as in team games like soccer.
-The process of team formation may itself be a social dilemma — intuitively, players should form alliances to defeat others, but membership of an alliance requires individuals to contribute to a wider good which is not completely aligned with their self-interest.
+The process of team formation may itself be a social dilemma — intuitively, players should form alliances to defeat others, but membership in an alliance requires individuals to contribute to a wider good that is not completely aligned with their self-interest.
 Additionally, decisions must be made about which teams to join and leave, and how to shape the strategy of these teams.

 The team experimented with a “gifting game” in which players — i.e., reinforcement learning-trained agents — started with a pile of digital chips of their own color.
 On each player’s turn, they had to take a chip of their own color and gift it to another player or discard it from the game.
 The game ended when no player had any chips of their own color left; the winners were the players with the most chips of any color, with winners sharing a payoff of value “1” equally and all other players receiving a payoff of “0.”